yoonlight/APCGAN-AttuNet/README.md

 ## Data:

 The **images** folder contains all the data utilized in this part.
-In the images floder, there contains three sub-floders:
+In the images floder, it contains four sub-floders:

 | Subfolders      | Info                                           |   Training |